DiegoHueltes/classifieds-to-telegram/readme.md

 ## Classifieds to Telegram library

-This is a project for sending classifieds filtered posts updates to a specific Telegram channel The first integration is milanuncios.com
+This is a project for sending classifieds filtered posts updates to a specific Telegram channel Already supporting updates on milanuncios.com and idealista.com

 ##Usage
 1. Create Python 3.4+ virualenv (mkvirtualenv venv)
 2. Install requirements (pip install -r requirements.txt)
 3. Create sqllite databases (python db.py)
-3. Import TelegramWritter and the crawler classes (MilanunciosCrawler for now)
+3. Import TelegramWritter and the crawler classes (MilanunciosCrawler or IdealistaCrawler for now)
-4. Create a MilanunciosCrawler for every search you want to receive updates
+4. Create a Crawler for every search you want to receive updates
 5. Register a Telegram bot and get the token
 6. Get the chat_id, you can follow this link to get it https://fullmeter.com/blog/?p=14 or directly use this patter: https://api.telegram.org/bot<telegram_token>/getupdates